Renu C. Laskar

-Renu Chakravarti Laskar (born 1932) is an Indian-born American mathematician, specializing in graph theory.
-She is Professor Emerita of Mathematical sciences at Clemson University.
+Renu Chakravarti Laskar (August 8, 1932 – September 17, 2024) was an Indian-born American mathematician, specializing in graph theory.
+She was a Professor in the Department of Mathematical Sciences at Clemson University from 1968 to 2006.
 She received her Ph.D. in Mathematics from the University of Illinois at Urbana-Champaign in 1962.
+Laskar's life was marked by a personal loss when her husband, Amulya L. Laskar, a distinguished professor of physics, died in 1991.
+His obituary in The New York Times recognized his contributions to physics and his role at Clemson University.

 Laskar has often contributed to the theory of domination number and circular arc graphs.
 She wrote four papers with Paul Erdős, giving her an Erdős number of 1.

 Early life and education

-Renu C. Laskar was born in Bihar, India.
+Renu C. Laskar was born in Bihar, India on August 8, 1932.
 With the help of her family support, she finished her schooling and college, which wasn't much accessible to the women that time due to the cultural norms prevalent in India.
 It was during that time, when she discovered her talent for mathematics.
+Her pursuit of mathematics was influenced by her mother, who, after confronting the limitations of her own lack of formal education, learned multiple languages and advocated for her daughters' education.
+Laskar, not allowed to attend college due to her father's reservations, continued her studies at home with the assistance of tutors.
+She distinguished herself by scoring the highest in Bihar on her bachelor's degree examination.

+This led to a teaching offer at Ranchi Women’s College, and subsequently, a Fulbright Scholarship allowed her to travel to the United States in 1958.
+At the University of Illinois at Urbana-Champaign, she achieved her doctorate under the guidance of Roy Brahana and became the first Indian woman to do so at the institution.
+After earning her Ph.D., she married Amulya Lal Laskar, a physicist she met while studying in Illinois.

-She finished her Master's degree in Mathematics from B. R. Ambedkar Bihar University in the year 1955.
-Upon finishing college, Laskar, with strong encouragement from her elder brother, decided to come to the United States to pursue her Ph.D. in the year 1958.
-She worked for her Ph.D. degree at the University of Illinois at Urbana-Champaign under her advisor Henry Roy Brahana and received her degree in the year 1962.
-She is the first female Indian to receive a Ph.D. in Mathematics from UIUC.
-She returned to India after that and joined the Indian Institute of Technology Kharagpur as the first woman faculty at the institute.
-After three years, Laskar then moved back to the US at University of North Carolina at Chapel Hill and then finally joined Clemson University in the year 1968.
+She finished her Master's degree in Mathematics from B. R. Ambedkar Bihar University in 1955.
+Upon finishing college, Laskar, with strong encouragement from her elder brother, decided to come to the United States to pursue her Ph.D. in 1958.
+She studied for her Ph.D. at the University of Illinois at Urbana-Champaign under her advisor Henry Roy Brahana and graduated in 1962.
+She was the first female Indian to receive a Ph.D. in Mathematics from UIUC.
+She returned to India and joined the Indian Institute of Technology Kharagpur as the first female faculty member at the institute.

+In 1965, Laskar moved back to the United States at the University of North Carolina at Chapel Hill, and then joined the faculty at Clemson University in 1968.